 - Open the map and click the Search button.

 - Search for your address to find nearby meal distribution sites.
-Schedules for breakfast and lunch pickups vary by site.
+Schedules and meal types vary by site.

 - Select the meal distribution site and click the Direction button.